 Many of Schill’s trucks are equipped with strobe lights instead of backup alarms that could bother sleeping residents.
 And rather than using snow blowers on walkways, crews manually push snow.

-“Schill helped us locate and secure an area to haul the snow to that is close by, and that has really helped out a lot,” Hermes says of maintaining ample parking for Crocker Park patrons and residents in spite of severe weather and ongoing development.
+“Schill helped us locate and secure an area to haul the snow to that is close by, and that has really helped out a lot,” the assistant operations manager says of maintaining ample parking for Crocker Park patrons and residents in spite of severe weather and ongoing development.

 Timing Is Everything: Serving Multiple Customers